foofork/riptidecrawler-test-sites/README.md

-Here’s a cleaned, professional markdown version of your README — same content, but with clearer structure, consistent tone, and streamlined formatting.

----

 # RipTide Test Sites

 A **containerized multi-site testing platform** with 13 independent web applications for evaluating web crawling, data extraction, and validation capabilities across diverse scenarios.